lipupini/lipupini/system/deploy/README.md

 just docker-up
 ```

-Lipupini should then be accessible at `http://localhost:4000`
+Lipupini should then be accessible at `https://localhost` (with cert warning from `localhost`, see [FrankenPHP](https://frankenphp.dev) documentation for more info).

+HTTP-only Docker setups designed for proxying will often default to port 8080.

 A `docker-build` command is also available in the [justfile](../../justfile).